ccapdev1920T2/s11g4/README.md

 ### Important Notes
 * Be patient as there are some pages in the site that load slower than others, ie. recipes page
-* Take note that the validation of sign up is slow
+* Take note that the validation of the username in the sign up is slow

 ### Built With
 * Visual Studio Code